junxit/us-congress-bills-115/metadata.md

 - 2017-09-25 — Introduced in Senate
 - 2017-09-25 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S5888-5889; Sponsor introductory remarks on measure: CR S5888-5889)
+- 2017-09-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR 9/25/2017 S5888-5889)
+- 2017-09-28 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR 9/25/2017 S5888-5889)
+- 2017-09-28 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6234)
+- 2017-09-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6234)